Acadiana

-Many inhabitants of the Cajun Country have Acadian ancestry and identify as Cajuns or Creoles.
+Many inhabitants of Cajun Country have Acadian ancestry and identify as Cajuns or Creoles.
 Of the 64 parishes that make up the U.S. state of Louisiana, 22 named parishes and other parishes of similar cultural environment make up this intrastate region.
+Lafayette Parish and the seven surrounding parishes are identified as the "Cajun Heartland, USA" district.

 Etymology

 The word "Acadiana" reputedly has two origins.
-Its first recorded appearance dates to the mid-1950s, when a Crowley, Louisiana, newspaper, the Crowley Daily Signal, coined the term in reference to Acadia Parish, Louisiana.
+Its first recorded appearance dates to the October 15, 1946, when a Crowley, Louisiana, newspaper, the Crowley Daily Signal, coined the term in reference to the area of Louisiana in which French descendants of the Acadians settled.
 However, KATC television in Lafayette independently coined "Acadiana" in the early 1960s, giving it a new, broader meaning, and popularized it throughout southern Louisiana.
 Founded in 1962, KATC was owned by the Acadian Television Corporation.
 In early 1963, the ABC affiliate received an invoice erroneously addressed to the "Acadiana" Television Corp.
 Someone had typed an extra "a" at the end of the word "Acadian".
 The station started using it to describe the region covered by its broadcast signal.

 Today, numerous business, governmental, and nonprofit organizations incorporate Acadiana in their names, e.g., Mall of Acadiana and Acadiana High School.
-Notably, KLFY-TV, the regional CBS affiliate, used the term in its very successful "Hello News" branding campaign as "Hello Acadiana."
+Notably, KLFY-TV, the regional CBS affiliate, used the term in its "Hello News" branding campaign as "Hello Acadiana".
 KATC hosts a morning television show, "Good Morning Acadiana".

 History

 Historically part of French Louisiana, present-day Acadiana was inhabited by Attakapa Native Americans at the time of European encounter.
 After the expulsion of French-speaking Acadian refugees from Canada by the victorious British at the end of the Seven Years' War, many Acadians settled in this region.
+Most Acadians can trace their ancestry to approximately 50 families who lived in Port Royal, Acadia, now Annapolis Royal, Nova Scotia.
 The Acadians intermarried with other settlers, forming what became known as Cajun culture.

-In 1971, the Louisiana State Legislature officially recognized 22 Louisiana parishes and "other parishes of similar cultural environment" for their "strong French Acadian cultural aspects" (House Concurrent Resolution No. 496, June 6, 1971, authored by Carl W. Bauer of St. Mary Parish).
-It made "Heart of Acadiana" the official name of the region.
-The public, however, prefers using Acadiana to refer to the region.
+In 1971, the Louisiana State Legislature officially recognized 22 Louisiana parishes and "other parishes of similar cultural environment" for their "strong French Acadian cultural aspects".
+It made "The Heart of Acadiana" the official name of the region, although the term Acadiana is the more common name for the region.
 The official term appears on regional maps and highway markers.